Catastrophic & Serious Injury

 Washington follows “comparative fault” rules when adjudicating personal injury claims, including claims involving serious or catastrophic injuries.
 Comparative fault refers to each party’s share of the “blame” for causing the underlying accident.
 In other words, the court will work to determine how negligent each party was and how that negligence contributed to the incident.
 Your total damage award will be commensurately reduced by the percentage you are found to be at fault.

-As a victim of a serious or catastrophic injury, you can potentially recover substantial damages in a personal injury claim.
+As a victim of a severe or catastrophic injury, you can potentially recover substantial damages in a personal injury claim.
 Damage awards in these cases are intended to make the victims “whole” and cover expenses resulting from the incident.

 Damages in a catastrophic injury claim can cover: